 College Science Prerequisites, Course Description and Textbooks

 Anatomy & Physiology 1 (BIO 201) - PrerequisitesHigh School Diploma or equivalent.
 Anatomy and Physiology 1 is a lower division, 4-unit, intensive, immersion-learning course that requires four weekends to complete.
-Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, each Saturday and each Sunday we offer a face-to-face lecture sessions and 2 face-to-face laboratory sessions.
+Classes are held on Saturdays and Sundays from 8:30am to 6:30pm, each Saturday and each Sunday we offer a face-to-face lecture session and a face-to-face laboratory session.
 In addition, a minimum of 15 to 20 hours per week of self-paced, web-based learning support activities are required.

 Anatomy & Physiology 1 - TextbooksThibodeau, G. & Patton, K. Anatomy & physiology.
 7 ed.
 St. Louis, MO: Mosby Publishers; 2009.